 So what can we determine from the latest statistics?

-A repeat from past reports that bears repeating: some potential Morrow area home buyers are put off by the length of expected commute and the cost of gas.
+A repeat from past reports that bears repeating: some potential Morrow area home buyers are put off by the length of expected commute and the cost of gas (although that drop in gas prices recently may have removed that objection based on October's high sales!).
 That means the willing buyer population is smaller and makes it even more critical to have top condition and price on your side if you're trying to sell, or you can expect your days on market to be even longer than the average.

 So what does this mean to you as a potential Morrow home buyer?